discretize/discretize-guides/fractals/shattered-observatory/index.md

 It is worth placing a <Item id="78978"/> portal on the main platform and opening it immediately when you reach the 4th _Elite Flux Anomaly_ to deal more damage to Skorvald before he continues his attacks, especially at 33%. **_Do not take the portal back to the boss before the add has landed its first jump.
 Otherwise it will leap out of all the damage zones and not die in time for your nuke._**

 Below 33% health, Skorvald goes berserk and starts his rotating _Solar Cyclone_ attack.
 Keep your <Boon name="stability"/> skills for this part.
-Practice the safe spots and keep the _Solar Blooms_ away from the party, a <Specialization name="Druid"/> is the perfect candidate for this job with staff auto-attack but be ready to dodge if it explodes in party range.
+Practice the safe spots and keep the _Solar Blooms_ away from the party, but be ready to dodge if it explodes in party range.

 After about 30 seconds, Skorvald starts a huge laser beam attack (_Beaming Smile_) and regains his Defiance bar, if he is not dead yet break the bar and finish him.
 </GridItem>